コノム konomu's notebook

 Notes

-1. Noda (1996) proposes that topic-marking は exists on the lowest “situational mood layer”, while subject-marking が exists on the highest “voice layer”.
+2. Noda (1996) proposes that topical は exists on the lowest “situational mood layer”, while descriptive が exists on the highest “voice layer”.
 Contrastive は and exclusive が exist between the two, on the “polarity layer” (as in affirmative/negative predicates).